skanehira/docui/wiki.md

 # About docui
 docui is a simple TUI Client for docker.
 Supported OS is Linux/Mac only.

-Also, although it supports UNIX domain socket, TCP, http/https.
+Also, it supports UNIX domain socket, TCP, http/https.

 # Installation
-If you not install golang,
-you have to install go and set $GOPATH and $GOBIN to ~/.bashrc.
+You have to install golang and set $GOPATH and $GOBIN to ~/.bashrc.

 ## 1. Install go